vidalperezbohoyo/g-arm/README.md

 Furthermore, you can control the arm by code inside the MoveIt framework.
 The ```g_arm_python_examples``` package contains some examples in Python to make trajectories and taking objects with the electromagnet.
 Them are detailed in the [wiki](https://github.com/vidalperezbohoyo/g-arm/wiki/MoveIt-Examples).

+# How to contribute 🤘😎🤘
+There are some tasks that can improve this project:
+### **Develop a low level firmware to replace GRBL**
+This must be robust and must integrate homing feature.
+Probably this can be resolved by using a very comprensive configuration of the new FluidNC firmware.
+### **Create a fourth degree of freedom at the end of the robot**
+Some tool or end-effector link with a servo or little stepper to rotate objects in XY plane.
+- For **hardware**, use FreeCAD to design all the parts.
+The desired motor must be compatible with the MKS DLC32 board or if other board is needed, the robot base should be modified to install the new one.
+- For **software**, the new DOF should be controlled by software.
+This involves all the software layers (from robot firmware to MoveIt).
+### **Create some examples with artificial vision**
+Using RGB/RGBD cameras and object detection inside MoveIt framework.